model-united-nations-of-luebeck/CMS-backend/README.md

 Serve static files by running `python manage.py collectstatic` which generates a `static/` folder that needs to be served under `mydomain.org/cms/static` and includes the CSS, JS and image files.
 If the styling is missing, it might be a hint that the static files aren't loaded correctly.

 Perform migration of the database by running `python manage.py migrate`.

+To setup the authentication correctly, adjust the authentication related environment variables.
+In particular you need to register an application in your Azure instance, as described in [this guide](https://medium.com/@kuntumallashivani/a-guide-to-msal-3-0-authentication-in-vue-3-8c364cc26f53).
+Read more on authentication in the [wiki](https://github.com/model-united-nations-of-luebeck/CMS-backend/wiki/Conference-Management-System-backend-wiki).

 From uberspace there are instructions for setting up Django projects: [Django Guide Uberspace](https://lab.uberspace.de/guide_django/)